 When a person is struggling with drug or alcohol addiction, everyone in the family is affected.
 If your loved one is trapped in a cycle of substance abuse and addiction, it’s likely that you’re experiencing a whirlwind of emotions— feeling helpless, angry, confused, guilty, frustrated, sad and so on.

-Attending family therapy with your recovering family member can help them in many ways.
-Research shows that treatment programs that get the family involved experience better success rates than other programs that don’t encourage family involvement.1 Addiction can tear families apart and cause major conflicts in relationships, family therapy can rebuild those rifts.
-Family therapy for addiction recovery works by strengthening communication between family members and helps to repair the damage and restore healthy functioning in the family unit.
+Attending family therapy with your recovering family member can help in many ways.
+Although addiction can tear families apart and cause major conflicts in relationships, family therapy can rebuild those rifts.
+Family therapy for addiction recovery works by strengthening communication between family members and building healthy emotional regulation skills.

 Not only does therapy help family members to relate to each other, it can provide essential education.
-In therapy, family members gain a better understanding of addiction as a chronic, relapsing brain disorder.
+In therapy, family members gain a better understanding of addiction as a chronic brain disorder.
 This insight can help inform family members as they work to figure out how to best support their recovering loved one.

 A good social support system is essential during the early stages of recovery.
 A network of friends and loved ones helps to minimize the feelings of isolation and frustration that are not uncommon during this challenging period.